ekolaiti/2022-Data-Science-Blog-Post/README.md

 1 - survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer.
 2 - survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name.

-Results:
+* Findings
-Question 1.
-Bash/Shell, SQL, Delphi and C# are more popular with developers that have ‘15 and over’ years of experience, while the ‘less than 15’ years group prefers Python, HTML/CSS and JavaScript.
+    * Q1 - Javascript, HTML/CSS and SQL are the top three languages used overall.
+Bash/Shell, SQL, Delphi and C# are more popular with the ‘15 and over’ developers, while the ‘less than 15’ years group shows preference for Python, HTML/CSS and JavaScript.
-For Question 2 and Question 3 I focused on the 10 countries with the most survey responses.
-I found that:
-Question 2.
-Living in the USA, Canada or the UK comes with higher pay scales for the same years of experience.
-On the other end there is Brazil, India, Poland and Spain.
+    * Q2 - The country of residence has a significant impact on the salary that professionals with the same years of experience earn.
+Higer payscales are recorded for the USA, Canada, and the UK compared to Brazil, India, Poland and Spain.
-Question 3.
-Canada, Poland and the UK have the smallest percentage of fully in-person work, whilst India has the largest.
+    * Q3 - Working fully remotely or hybird (some remote, some in-person) is the dominant working pattern recorded for all of the countries.
+For 2022 Canada, Poland and the UK have the smallest percentage of fully in-person work, whilst India has the largest percentage.

 To run the Jupyter notebook you need to import the following libraries: import numpy as np